By Rev. Ken Yamada

 Upon returning to downtown Kyoto, we stopped at Rokkakudō temple, which today is called Chōhōji.
 After Shinran abandoned his life as a monk on Mt.
 Hiei, he made a pilgrimage to Rokkakudō, whose main image is Kannon, the bodhisattva of compassion.
 It’s thought Prince Shotoku Taishi, the first Buddhist regent of Japan, built this temple.
 On the 95th day of a 100-day pilgrimage, Shinran dreamed of Prince Shotoku, who told him he’d transform into a woman and become his helpmate.
 Immediately afterwards, Shinran went to Yoshimizu and met Hōnen, who became his teacher.

 Rokkakudō, which means “six sided,” has a unique design with various peaked roofs, reminding me of the famous American colonial home, “House of the Seven Gables.”
 Today this ancient building is nestled between tall office buildings, incongruous with its surroundings.

 In just a few short days, we covered 35 years of Shinran’s life.
-Next, we departed Kyoto for a region near the Japan Sea, where Shinran lived in exile.
+Next, we departed Kyoto to travel to a region near the Japan Sea, where Shinran lived in exile.

-Read here: Shinran Tour (Part II): Life in Exile
+Read Part II of this story here: Shinran Tour (Part II): Life in Exile

 -Rev. Yamada is editor of Higashi Honganji’s Shinshu Center of America